dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

   - This should match p_filesz if the segment size in memory is the same as the file size (which is typical for a simple executable).
   - The code size is 10 bytes, we set this to 0xA.

 We can delete everything what is after our code.
-Final result:
+### Final result
 ![alt text](hexyl-after.png)
 I edited the values using ghex, saved the file.
 The system has no idea that it is an elf64 file and is executable, so we add a flag with the ```chmod +x``` command.
 And we can check if program works as intended and check the size:
 ```bash